jzuhone/pyxsim/doc/source/installing.rst

 ---------------------------------

-For this to work, XSPEC and PyXspec must be compiled with the same Python distribution that ``photon_simulator`` and its dependencies are in.
+For this to work, XSPEC and PyXspec must be compiled with the same Python distribution that pyXSIM and its dependencies are in.
 Currently, PyXspec only works with Python 2.7.

 Issues on Mac OS X
 ++++++++++++++++++

-There may be additional issues with compiling and using ``photon_simulator`` and PyXspec on your Mac OS X system.
+There may be additional issues with compiling and using pyXSIM and PyXspec on your Mac OS X system.